ChessUltimate/patch-notes/notes.md

+Version 4.68 - (Nov 24 2024)

+-You can now download and watch anyones replay via match history.

+-You can now navigate the game while in queue.

+-You can now earn battle pass experience and character unlock keys against the bot and connected to the game server.

+-You can now earn battle pass experience and character unlock keys in friendly matches.

+--Bug Fixes--

+-Resolution wasn't updating until game restart.

+-Battle pass issue.

 Version 4.67 - (Nov 17 2024)

 --Bug Fixes--

--Sludge/Bomb interaction
+-Sludge/Bomb interaction.

--Coin was flipped backwards for player 2
+-Coin was flipped backwards for player 2.

 Version 4.663 - (Nov 13 2024)